Na, the Root Ritualist

 I wallow in the wild and dance with desire.

-I guide women back home to themselves by awakening, activating, and honoring their erotic power — the life force that ignites their pleasure, creativity, intuition, and liberation.
+I guide women back home to themselves by awakening, activating, and honoring their erotic power — the life force that ignites pleasure, creativity, intuition, and liberation.

 I write to you from Puerto Viejo, on the Caribbean coast of Costa Rica - the place I came to heal and accidentally found home.
 I arrived in the middle of the pandemic, during heartbreak, burnout, and exhaustion.
 I thought I was coming here for three months to heal.
 Within an hour of my arrival, I felt something ancient inside of me exhale.
 This land reawakened me.
 It taught me how to slow down, soften, and remember.